-Hypoglycemia is a condition that happens when your blood glucose levels are too low.
-Although usually associated with having diabetes, non-diabetic hypoglycemia can also occur.
-If you have symptoms of hypoglycemia, it is useful to monitor your blood glucose levels, especially around mealtimes and while you are sleeping.
-However, this can be tricky if you don't want to do an invasive finger prick test every time you eat a meal or in the middle of the night when you should be sleeping.
+A lot can happen to your body when your glucose levels are unbalanced.
+One of the conditions you can develop when they're too low is hypoglycemia.
+Although this is usually associated with having diabetes, there is also a type that's non-diabetic hypoglycemia.
+If you have symptoms of this condition (more on that below!), it's a good idea to monitor blood glucose levels.
+This is especially helpful around mealtime and while you're sleeping.
+However, it can be tricky if you don't want to do an invasive finger prick test every time you eat a meal or in the middle of the night when you should be sleeping.

 The simple answer to this question is yes.
-Low blood glucose (sugar) can occur in people without diabetes too.
-There are two types of non-diabetic hypoglycemia:
+Low blood glucose (sugar) can affect people who don't have diabetes as well.
+Before we go into the hows and whys of it all, remember that there are two types of non-diabetic hypoglycemia:

 The glucose level that defines hypoglycemia is variable.
-In those with diabetes, glucose levels below 70 are considered low.
-However, in those without diabetes, hypoglycemia is more often defined as blood sugar drops <55 mg/dL and a person has symptoms (e.g. tiredness, dizziness, difficulty concentrating, confusion, blurred vision, hunger, shakiness, elevated heart rate, anxiety, and sweating).
+Among diabetic people, glucose levels below 70 are considered low.
+However, among those without diabetes, hypoglycemia is more often described as blood sugar drops <55 mg/dL.
+Someone affected by a blood sugar drop will experience the symptoms we've mentioned below.

-There are people who do not have diabetes and have glucose readings of less than 70 mg/dL and will feel fine.
-People who are very active, who have great blood sugar management, eat very low carbohydrate diets, or are adapted to regular fasting can have very low blood sugar readings without any clinical symptoms.
-In this case, where no symptoms are present, it is likely the values are fine for the individual, and no action is needed.
+Some people who do not have diabetes and have glucose readings of less than 70 mg/dL will feel fine.
+Active people who manage their blood sugar, eat low carbohydrate diets, or fast regularly can see low blood sugar readings without clinical symptoms.
+In this case, where no symptoms are present, the values are likely fine for the individual, and no action is needed.

-However, if you do have hypoglycemia symptoms then this is usually a signal from your brain that your glucose is too low and your body isn't getting the energy it needs.
+If you have any of the symptoms below, it's usually your brain signaling that your glucose is too low.
+When this happens, your body isn't getting the energy it needs.
 If you have hypoglycemia, you may experience any of the following symptoms:

-If you experience symptoms of hypoglycemia, it is vital to discuss it with your doctor so that they can help you find the underlying cause and discuss your treatment options.
+If you experience symptoms of hypoglycemia, it is vital to discuss them with your doctor.
+They will be able to help you find the underlying cause and discuss treatment options.

 Non-diabetic hypoglycemia can affect people for several reasons.
 However, you are more at risk if you: